 The Fund has not yet commenced commercial activities.
-In conjunction with our formation, we have issued and sold [I] Shares at an aggregate purchase price of \$[I] to the Adviser.
+In conjunction with our formation, we have issued and sold 40 Shares at an aggregate purchase price of \$1,000 to the Adviser on November 14, 2024.
 These Shares were issued and sold in reliance upon the available exemptions from registration requirements of Section 4(a)(2) of the Securities Act.